saiyamsethi5/project_web_course_mgmt/README.md

 - Vincent Lee -

 INSTRUCTIONS:
-- To launch the program - open the Index.html file with a browser of your choice.
+- To launch the program - open the Index.html file with a browser of your choice
-- Alternatively, the program can also be accessed at: http://ugweb.cas.mcmaster.ca/~sethis3/hc3/Milestone_4/index.html

 MODES:
 - Add-Modify Courses: Allows enrollment and modification of offered courses